 There are a lot of reasons you might be spending this holiday season alone.
 Stories like mine are common; there are so many people struggling with addiction like I did.

-1. It’s just another day.
+1. Remember that it’s just another day.

 2. If you miss family connection, seek out service opportunities to give back.

-3. Reach out, with no expectations.
+3. Reach out with no expectations.

 4. Movies are your best friend.